mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

-# MongoDB Protocol
+# NoSQL Protocol Module

-The _mongodbprotocol_ module allows a MariaDB server or cluster to be used as the backend of an application using a MongoDB client library.
+The `nosqlprotocol` module allows a MariaDB server or cluster to be used as the backend of an application using a MongoDB® client library.
 Internally, all documents are stored in a table containing two columns;
-an _id_ column for the object id and a _doc_ column for the document itself.
+an `id` column for the object id and a `doc` column for the document itself.

-When the MongoDB client application issues MongoDB [commands](https://docs.mongodb.com/manual/reference/command/), either directly or indirectly via the client library, they are transparently converted into the equivalent SQL and executed against the MariaDB backend.
+When the MongoDB® client application issues MongoDB [commands](https://docs.mongodb.com/manual/reference/command/), either directly or indirectly via the client library, they are transparently converted into the equivalent SQL and executed against the MariaDB backend.
-The responses are then in turn converted into the format expected by the MongoDB client library and application.
+The MariaDB responses are then in turn converted into the format expected by the MongoDB® client library and application.

 [TOC]

 # Configuring

-There are a number of [parameters](#parameters) with which the behavior of _mongodbprotocol_ can be adjusted.
+There are a number of [parameters](#parameters) with which the behavior of _nosqlprotocol_ can be adjusted.
 A minimal configuration looks
 like:
 ```
 [TheService]